 Planning Your Trip to Machu Picchu

 You can walk the Inca Trail to Machu Picchu or reach the site hiking one of several other trails.
 If you do not want to hike you can travel via the train from Cusco or Ollytaytambo.
 You cannot drive to Machu Picchu.
-It is highly recommended to organise your transport, entry tickets and your hiking permits at the same time.
+It is highly recommended to organize your transport, Machu Picchu entry tickets and your Inca Trail hiking permits at the same time.

 You will be booking this well in advance, and if you are hiking at high altitude some travel insurance policies consider this a risky activity.
 Check for more information and find out What you Need to Know About Travel Insurance.
 Always read the terms and conditions so you know what is covered.

 We booked with a local trekking company, IncaTrekkers, and highly recommend them.
 Everything was top notch:

 - The guides were friendly and knowledgeable (and passionate about their heritage).

 - The food and service were excellent.

 - A packing list is provided so you know what to bring.